wsummerhill/wsummerhill.github.io/_posts/2022-12-09-CSharp-Alt-Shellcode-Callbacks.md

 I realized that there were numerous resources for C/C++ code samples to execute shellcode via callback funtions, but fewer resources  available for CSharp.
 So I decided to convert some C code callback samples to their CSharp equivalents or attempt to discover undocumented callback functions for shellcode execution.

-Below is a list of all the callback functions I've documented so far to execute shellcode in CSharp:
+Below is a list of all the callback functions I've created malware samples for (so far) to execute shellcode in CSharp:
 ```
 AddPropSheetPageProc
 CertEnumSystemStore